-I completed a Licence de Droit at the University de Rennes 1 in 2015, including a year abroad from 2014-2015 at Cardiff University as an Erasmus student.
+I completed a Licence de Droit at the Université de Rennes 1 in 2015, including a year abroad from 2014-2015 at Cardiff University as an Erasmus student.
 I completed a LLM International Law at the University of Southampton in 2016 and a MA Security, Terrorism and Insurgency at the University of Leeds in 2018.

-I am currently a PhD in International Politics with a focus on French counterterrorism strategy under the supervision of Professor Edward Newman and Dr Gordon Clubb.
+I am currently a Postgraduate Researcher (PhD) in Politics and International Studies with a focus on French counterterrorism strategy under the supervision of Pr Edward Newman and Dr Gordon Clubb.

-I taught as a teaching assistant for the module ‘International Politics’ at the School of Politics and International Studies and ‘Understanding and Researching Contemporary Society’ at the School of Sociology and Social Policy – University of Leeds.
+I am currently a seminar leader for the modules ‘International Politics’ and ‘Security Studies’ at the School of Politics and International Studies and taught ‘Understanding and Researching Contemporary Society’ at the School of Sociology and Social Policy – University of Leeds.